By Dr. Renata Prado, Board-Certified Dermatologist, and Fellowship-Trained Mohs Surgeon

 Dr. Renata Prado is a board-certified Colorado Springs dermatologist and Mohs Surgeon.
 Dr. Prado specializes in the diagnosis and treatment of skin cancers.
 She is part of Vanguard’s Colorado Springs dermatology practice in Briargate and Broadmoor.

 Vanguard Skin Specialists began as a Colorado Springs dermatology practice and now has an additional office in Canon City, Pueblo, and Woodland Park.
 Vanguard specializes in the diagnosis and treatment of skin cancer, and also offers general dermatology, plastic surgery, and aesthetic medicine.

-Vanguard has three fellowship-trained Mohs surgeons in Colorado Springs and Pueblo: Dr. Renata Prado, Dr. Vinh Chung, and Dr. Tamar Hajar.
+Vanguard has two fellowship-trained Mohs surgeons in Colorado Springs and Pueblo: Dr. Renata Prado and Dr. Vinh Chung.